 (ii) is a frequency on which the originating station is not permitted to transmit a signal.

-(2) The licensee must operate an amateur repeater station using an access control system described in subsection (3) if:
+(2) The licensee must operate an amateur repeater station (the receiving repeater station) using an access control system described in subsection (3) if:

-(a) an amateur repeater station transmits a signal to that amateur repeater station; and
+(a) an amateur station (the originating station) transmits a signal to another amateur repeater station (the transmitting repeater station);

-(b) the 2 amateur repeater stations are linked; and
+(b) the transmitting repeater station transmits that signal to the receiving repeater station, either directly or through one or more other amateur repeater stations; and

-(c) the amateur repeater station to which the signal is transmitted uses a repeater output on a frequency on which the originating station is not permitted to transmit a signal.
+(c) the receiving repeater station uses a repeater output on a frequency on which the originating station is not permitted to transmit a signal.

-(3) An access control system must:
+(3) For the purposes of subsections (1) and (2), an access control system must:

-(a) be 1 of the following systems:
+(a) be one of the following systems: